 The Difference Between Practicing Medicine and Owning a Role

-In today’s medical landscape, many doctors are clinically competent, hardworking, and deeply committed to patient care—yet still feel replaceable, stagnant, or invisible.
-This confusion does not arise from lack of skill.
-It arises from the difference between practicing medicine and owning a role.
-Practicing medicine is about what you do each day.
-Owning a role is about how the system, patients, and peers perceive you within that work.
-One keeps you functional.
-The other makes you indispensable.
-Doctors who understand this distinction early experience clearer growth, stronger authority, and more consistent opportunities, even when their academic journey includes PG delays, exam uncertainty, or non-linear paths.
+In today’s medical landscape, many doctors are highly competent, committed, and enthusiastic about their work, but still feel as if they are interchangeable, stuck, or invisible.
+This is not due to a lack of competence.
+It is the difference between practicing medicine and owning a role.
+Practicing medicine is what you do on a daily basis.
+Owning a role is how you are perceived in that practice.
+One keeps you in business.
+The other makes you invaluable.
+Doctors who understand this concept early on in their academic career, despite PG delays, exam uncertainty, and non-linear paths, will experience better growth, power, and opportunities.

 Practicing Medicine: Essential but Incomplete